Learn French

 Everything about the French sentence "Bonne chance"

-On this page, we are going to explain you all the things you need to know about the basic French sentence "Bonne chance".
-To be more precise, this includes a full explanation of what it is and how to use it in a conversation with an audio example.
-Plus, we also added some super useful stuff like slow pronunciation audio, synonyms, dialogue example and more!
+On this page, we are going to show you all the things you want to know about the basic phrase "Bonne chance".
+More precisely, this includes a full guide of what it is and how you can use it in a normal conversation with an audio example.
+And because we want to help you on your learning journey, we also added some useful stuff like synonym, slow pronunciation audio, dialogue example and more!

 English translation